Scott Hallsworth: Books and media

-A book by Scott Hallsworth, Junk Food Japan was published in 2017, and contains specially commissioned photography by David Loftus.
+A book by Hallsworth, Junk Food Japan, was published in 2017, and contains specially commissioned photography by David Loftus.

 Awards

-On 10 October 2014, Scott Hallsworth was awarded two AA Rosettes for Culinary Excellence, 2014–2015.
+On 10 October 2014, Hallsworth was awarded two AA Rosettes for Culinary Excellence, 2014–2015.

-On 7 April 2015, Scott Hallsworth's Kurobuta restaurant was awarded the BMW Square Meal Award for Best New Restaurant.
+On 7 April 2015, Hallsworth's Kurobuta restaurant was awarded the BMW Square Meal Award for Best New Restaurant.

 Personal life

-Hallsworth loves to cook at home and will BBQ in any weather.
-He has three children, Jack, Lily and William.
+Hallsworth loves to cook at home and will barbecue in any weather.
+He has three children.
 He likes to mountain bike, play guitar, snowboard and travel.